The Triumph

 - eternal life is perfect adoration and union with God

-The Council of Trent safeguards the sacrificial doctrine of the Mass.
+The Council of Trent safeguards the sacrificial doctrine of the Mass.[3]
 Traditional Roman worship preserves theological precision through inherited forms.
-St. John Chrysostom and St. Gregory the Great teach that liturgy forms belief and life.
+St. John Chrysostom and St. Gregory the Great both show that liturgy forms belief and life.[4]

-The Fathers and councils do not treat worship as negotiable technique.
-They treat it as the Church's heart.
+The Fathers and councils never treat worship as negotiable technique.
+They treat it as the heart of the Church's life.
+That is why the destruction of worship wounds the whole body, and why the restoration of worship belongs so centrally to triumph.

 In persecution eras, Catholics risked everything to preserve the Mass.
 They built hidden chapels, protected priests, and taught children reverence under danger.
-Their actions show a permanent truth: without true worship, Catholic identity collapses.
+Their witness shows a permanent truth: without true worship, Catholic identity collapses.

 The present crisis is deeply liturgical.

-- the Novus Ordo framework recast worship in a new theological direction
+- the Novus Ordo framework recast worship in another theological direction

 - false authority demanded acceptance of rupture

-- the SSPX, FSSP, and ICKSP often preserve appearance while keeping souls in contradictory obedience
+- SSPX, FSSP, and ICKSP often preserve appearance while keeping souls in contradictory obedience

 - preserve valid apostolic lines